lampungdev/typing-practice/README.md

-# Typing Practice Using React
+# Creating a Simple Typing Practice Application with React
-To create a typing practice application using React, we will develop a simple app that allows users to type the text displayed on the screen and calculates their typing speed and accuracy.
+Typing quickly and accurately is an important skill in today's digital world.
+To practice typing skills, we can create a typing practice application using React.
+In this article, we will build a simple application that allows users to type the text displayed on the screen and calculates their typing speed and accuracy.

 Preview: